pavitsingh87/ECommProjectGroup2/documentation/Proposal.md

 1. Primary Audience:

-- Hockey Players: This includes players of all skill levels, from beginners to professionals, who are actively engaged in playing hockey.
-- Hockey Enthusiasts: Individuals who have a strong passion for hockey, even if they are not actively playing.
-This group may include fans, parents, and supporters of hockey teams.
+The primary audience encompasses hockey players at all proficiency levels, ranging from beginners honing their skills to seasoned professionals engaged in the sport.
+Additionally, the platform targets hockey enthusiasts—individuals with a fervent passion for the game, whether or not they actively participate.
+This inclusive category spans across dedicated fans, supportive parents, and ardent backers of various hockey teams.

 2. Secondary Audience:

-- Parents and Guardians: Those who are responsible for purchasing hockey gear and accessories for their children who play hockey.
-- Coaches and Instructors: Individuals involved in coaching or training hockey players who may be seeking equipment for their teams or athletes.
+The website aims to attract parents and guardians who play a pivotal role in acquiring hockey gear and accessories for their children actively involved in the sport.
+Furthermore, coaches and instructors form an essential segment of the secondary audience, as they seek reliable sources for procuring equipment essential for training and nurturing their teams or individual athletes.

 3. Tertiary Audience:

-- Gift Shoppers: People looking for hockey-related gifts for friends, family members, or colleagues who are hockey enthusiasts or players.
+Our tertiary audiences are the Gift Shoppers, who are looking for gifts for friends, family members, or colleagues who are hockey enthusiasts or players.

 **Influence on Design Choices:**